quicwg/base-drafts/draft-ietf-quic-tls.md

 Note:

-: An endpoint MUST NOT reject a ClientHello that offers a ciphersuite that offers a ciphersuite that it does not support, or it would be impossible to deploy a new ciphersuite.
+: An endpoint MUST NOT reject a ClientHello that offers a ciphersuite that it does not support, or it would be impossible to deploy a new ciphersuite.
 This also applies to TLS_AES_128_CCM_8_SHA256.

 The key and IV for the packet are computed as described in {{protection-keys}}.
 The nonce, N, is formed by combining the packet protection IV with the packet